 Ms. Anna J. Siefken — United States

-Anna J. Siefken, LEED AP BD+C, has spent her career making the business case for industrial efficiency, climatetech innovation, and building performance as a means to address the world’s energy challenges and the global urgency of climate change.
-She is currently on leave from Carnegie Mellon University (CMU) to serve as Senior Advisor with the Department of Energy’s Office of Technology Transitions.
-In 2020, Anna was appointed Ambassador of Clean Energy Education and Empowerment (C3E) by the U.S. Secretary of Energy.
+Anna J. Siefken, LEED AP BD+C, has spent her career making the business case for industrial efficiency, climatetech innovation, and building performance as a means to address the world’s energy challenges.
+She is the Deputy Director for the Federal Energy Management Program (FEMP) in the U.S. Department of Energy’s Office of Infrastructure, and also has been appointed as U.S. DOE Ambassador – Clean Energy Education and Empowerment (C3E) by the U.S. Secretary of Energy.
+Previously, she was Senior Advisor to the Department’s Office of Technology Transitions, where she championed long duration energy storage (LDES) commercialization through public-private partnerships.

-Anna served as the inaugural Executive Director of The Wilton E. Scott Institute for Energy Innovation at CMU, which the American Energy Society designated as among the “Top 10 Energy Elites.”
-She guided the Institute’s efforts to develop breakthrough technologies that will have meaningful impact and accelerate the transition to a sustainable, low carbon energy future.
-Anna worked extensively to develop both public-private partnerships and the regional energy tech innovation ecosystem.
-During her six-year tenure, aligned start-ups captured more than $313M in follow-on funding.
+Siefken served as the inaugural Executive Director of Carnegie Mellon University’s Energy Institute, which the American Energy Society designated as among the “Top 10 Energy Elites.”
+She tirelessly led the Institute to uncover breakthrough technologies to accelerate the transition to a sustainable, low carbon energy future.
+Siefken worked extensively to develop the climatetech innovation ecosystem, with aligned start-ups capturing more than $313M in follow-on funding during her tenure.

-Before joining CMU in 2016, Anna was Pittsburgh 2030 District Director and VP of Strategic Engagement for one of the largest chapters of the U.S. Green Building Council.
+Before joining CMU, Siefken was VP of Strategic Engagement and 2030 District Director for one of the largest chapters of the U.S. Green Building Council.
 Prior to that role, she was a Principal at ICF, and Global Product Merchant for Energy and the Environment at The Home Depot.
-Anna is a graduate of Duke University.
+Siefken is a graduate of Duke University.